 also called Split rhyme, is a form of rhyme that is produced by dividing a word at the end of a line to make a rhyme with the end word of another line.
 For example..

-I just wanna make a difference I’m not to concerned with star–
+I just wanna make a difference I’m not too concerned with star–

 dom I know if I stay focused I’ll inevitably reach so far

-As you can see there’s limitless amounts of possibilities when it comes to rhyming words!
-The more words you know the better your rhymes will be so feel free to create rhyme lists which will help you come up with rhymes quicker during songwriting and have some fun applying some of these rhyming techniques!
+As you can see there are limitless amounts of possibilities when it comes to rhyming words!
+The more words you know the better your rhymes will be, so feel free to create rhyme lists which will help you come up with rhymes quicker during songwriting and have some fun applying some of these rhyming techniques!

 How Did I Do?